 One UI has some new emoji, new gesture navigation options, improved notifications and more aside from all the One UI specific changes.

-Phones That Are Currently Using Samsung One UI:
+Phones That Are Currently This Android User-Interface:

 At the moment, the phones listed below are the only phones that are running One UI: